StefanScherer/stefanscherer.github.io/windows-docker-workshop/Slides.md

 - Docker Fundamentals

-- Setup Docker Engine on Windows Server 2016
+- Setup Docker Engine on Windows Server 2019

 - Learn about the base OS images

-- Secure remote Docker access via TLS

 - Networking